csecht/oyster-sizer/README.md

 The program can be executed from the command line on Linux, Windows, and macOS platforms.

 ### Requirements:
-Python 3.9 or later, plus the packages OpenCV-Python, NumPy, torch, and ultralytics.
-Tkinter (Tk/Tcl) is also required, but is most likely already included in your Python installation.
-Program development environments were Linux Ubuntu 22.04 (Python 3.10), Windows 11 (Python 3.11), and macOS 13.2 (Python 3.9).
+Python 3.9 - 3.12, with the Ultralytics package to run YOLO models.
+The packages OpenCV-Python, NumPy, and torch are used as imports, and are included with an `ultralytics` installation using `pip`.
+Tkinter (Tk/Tcl) is also needed, but is most likely already included in your Python distribution.
+To avoid problems with version dependencies, please consider setting up a new virtual environment as described below.

+Program development environments were Linux Ubuntu 22.04 (Python 3.10), Windows 11 (Python 3.11), macOS 13.2 (Python 3.9), and macOS 15.0 (Python 3.12.7).
+As of 8 November 2024, when installed as described here, the ultralytics package installation is not compatible with Python 3.13.

-As with all repository downloads, it is best practice to install required packages in a Python virtual environment to avoid undesired changes in your system's Python library.
-The recommended way to set up a clean environment that has all packages and dependencies needed to run `oystersize.py` is to initially run these commands:
+As with all repository downloads, it is best practice to install required packages into a Python virtual environment.
+This avoids undesired changes in your system's Python library and ensures having all compatible dependencies.
+To use `oystersize.py`, the recommended way to set up a clean environment, one which has all required packages and dependencies, is with these commands:

-Build a venv directory in the current folder (use whatever venv name you like):
+Create a venv directory in the current folder (use whatever directory name you like):

     `python3 -m venv oystersize_venv`

-Activate the virtual environment:
+Activate this new virtual environment:

     `source oystersize_venv/bin/activate` (Linux and macOS)
     `oystersize_venv\Scripts\activate` (Windows)

-Install the required packages (need latest versions of pip and ultralytics):
+Install the `ultralytics` package in the currently active virtual environment (need latest versions of `pip` and `ultralytics`):

     `python3 -m pip install --update pip`
     `python3 -m pip install ultralytics`

-Installing the ultralytics package installs all required packages: numpy, opencv-python, torch, torchvision, Pillow, and NVIDIA tools to use a CUDA compatible GPU.
+Installing the `ultralytics` package installs all needed program imports and NVIDIA tools to use a CUDA compatible GPU.
 If you don't have a CUDA GPU, the program will still run fine.
-If you already have the required packages installed in some other Python environment, do not assume it will have compatible versions for ultralytics (the YOLO package).
+If you already have the these packages installed in some other Python environment, do not assume it will have compatible versions for ultralytics.
 Building a virtual environment from scratch guarantees compatibility.

-Now, whenever you want to run the program, activate this virtual environment, change directory to your downloaded repository directory, and run the program as described below in Usage.
+Now, whenever you want to use `oystersize.py`, just activate this virtual environment, change directory to your downloaded repository directory, and run it as described below in Usage.

-To deactivate a virtual environment, use the command `deactivate`.
+Deactivate a virtual environment with the command `deactivate`, or just close the terminal window.

 ### Usage:

-From within the downloaded repository folder, the recommended command line invocation is : `python3 -m oystersize` (or `py -m oystersize` on Windows).
-This will open the GUI window for selecting an image file for analysis.
+From within your downloaded repository folder, the recommended command line invocation is : `python3 -m oystersize` (or `py -m oystersize` on Windows).
+This will open a window for selecting an image file for analysis.
 Currently supported image file formats are JPEG and PNG.

 To view basic information, author, version, license, etc.: `python3 -m oystersize --about`